 Cybersecurity is experiencing near exponential growth, with applications across industries.
 Although there are many mature cyber companies, there is still heavy innovation and growth happening in niche areas.

-Tulsa's base of energy companies, with critical infrastructure to protect, as well as the city's growing ecosystems in virtual health and drones, would benefit from new cyber talent and applied research.
+Tulsa's base of energy companies, with critical infrastructure to protect, as well as the city's growing ecosystems in virtual health and advanced aerial mobility, would benefit from new cyber talent and applied research.

 Data and analytics is a rapidly-growing sector in almost every industry.
 Given its increasing importance, building capabilities in advanced analytics (e.g. Artificial intelligence, machine learning) can be a catalyst to improve Tulsa’s positioning in both its existing industries and in emerging sectors.